alco-company/mortimer-bellis/WORKLOG.md

 * add context items to show on accounts, teams, locations, employees, punch_clocks, punch_cards
 * move <remote-modal-container> to layout
 * show 'badge' on punch_cards where "cannot compute"
+* show only select elements current to account

 ### 31/5/2024